 It is absolutely essential to know your target audience.
+It is one of the top guidelines for copywriting understanding.
 It is essential because if your website caters to women who breastfeed, for example, your blog should not be about how you rebuilt your engine last weekend.

 What voice are you going to use in your blog?
 In other words, are you going to be completely professional or are you going to be more casual in your postings?